phe3l/Project_Cloud/readme.md

 ## 🖥️ Online Dashboard

-The online dashboard, developed using Plotly Dash and dash_bootstrap_components, provides a comprehensive and interactive visualization of weather data collected both indoors and outdoors.
+The online dashboard, developed using **Plotly Dash** and **dash_bootstrap_components**, provides a comprehensive and interactive visualization of weather data collected both indoors and outdoors.
 It is designed to display current conditions, historical data, and averages in a clear and informative layout.

 ### 🌤️ Functionalities:
 - **Current Weather Display**: Shows real-time weather conditions, including air quality, visibility, and wind speed.